Learn Types of Loans and their Importance to Lenders

 Home Equity Loans

 Another type of loan class is the home equity loan.
-They're versatile products that are loaned against the equity built-up in a home, and therefore it means that what can be borrowed depends on how much you've paid into your home (house value minus mortgage remainder).
+They're versatile products that are loaned against the equity built up in a home, and therefore it means that what can be borrowed depends on how much you've paid into your home (house value minus mortgage remainder).
 Because it's backed by a huge piece of collateral -- a house -- home equity loans are typically larger than most personal loans.

 Payday Loans

-For people with bad credit, a payday loan may be the only loan that they're able to get in short order, which can help keep the lights on, gas in the car and food on the table.
+For people with bad credit, a payday loan may be the only loan that they're able to get in short order, which can help keep the lights on, gas in the car, and food on the table.

 Auto Title Loans

-However, if an auto title loan is not paid off in full by the expiration of the loan, a roll-over may be needed, which is basically a continuation of the original loan for additional fees.
+However, if an auto title loan is not paid off in full by the expiration of the loan, a rollover may be needed, which is a continuation of the original loan for additional fees.
 If the borrower is unable to pay off the entire loan, the lender will be able to take the car to satisfy the debt.

 Credit-Builder Loans